-It’s alarming that, since 2007, new screens emit an average 5 times more high energy visible light (HEV) than previous technologies.The American Optometric Association named Computer Vision Syndrome (CVS), or Digital Eye Strain, the group of eye and vision-related problems that result from prolonged computer, tablet and cell phone use.
-Up to 80% of screens users report suffering from these symptoms.
+It’s alarming to note that, since 2007, new smart devices have been equipped with screens that emit, at an average, 5 times more high energy visible blue (LED) light than previous technologies.The American Optometric Association named Computer Vision Syndrome (CVS) or Digital Eye Strain, the cluster of eye and vision-related problems, result from prolonged computer, tablet and cell phone use.
+According to recent studies, up to 80% of screen users report suffering from these symptoms.

 Learn more about these risks and read our scientific evidence here.